ht-N/raptor_test/README.md

 # Raptor testing for Vietnamese Legal Law

 Thanks to NirDiamant for the notebooks in which include the Raptor implementation!

+I also implement another version which will use Huggingface for free :D

 ## Acknowledgements